 Charleston is a medium-sized city located in the state of Illinois.
-With a population of 21,196 people and four constituent neighborhoods, Charleston is the 116th largest community in Illinois.
+With a population of 20,186 people and four constituent neighborhoods, Charleston is the 116th largest community in Illinois.

 Charleston is a somewhat ethnically-diverse city.
 The people who call Charleston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Charleston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Charleston include Irish, English, Italian, and Polish.
+Important ancestries of people in Charleston include German, Irish, English, Italian, and European.

 The most common language spoken in Charleston is English.
 Other important languages spoken here include Spanish and Chinese.